-Recycling Used EV Batteries
+Recycling Electric Car Batteries

 Partially driven up by high gasoline prices, more consumers are purchasing all-electric cars.
 In fact, electric car sales were up an astounding 65 percent last year.
 As more and more people drive green cars, recycling the old batteries becomes an important factor.
 Lithium-ion batteries contain toxic materials and can even catch fire if they aren’t disposed of properly.